 It’s no secret that I love toys.
 I’d definitely tick the “big kid” box on any forms with that option.
-The 2016 Toy Fair is happening at the moment, but once again I haven’t made it down to London as the logistics make it impossible.
-While I am sad about that, I have still been keeping up to date with plenty of toy news, and thought I’d share a few snippets with my readers.
+The 2016 Toy Fair is happening at the moment.
+Once again, I haven’t made it down to London as the logistics make it impossible.
+While I am sad about that, I have still been keeping up to date with plenty of toy news, and thought I’d share a few snippets of 2016 Toy News with my readers.

 I am sure you know that I am a bit of a Batman geek (ok ok – I’m a lot of a batman geek)!
 You can only imagine how excited I was when I heard Lego are bringing out a Classic Batman set, to celebrate the 1960’s TV series being 50 years old!
+This is definitely my favourite bit of 2016 Toy News!
 HOW COOL IS THIS…

 The Classic TV Series Batcave will be available to buy from March, and contains 2526 pieces.
 It features the Wayne Manor from the TV series, complete with poles down to the BatCave, a Bat Phone, the Batmobile, Batcopter and the Batcycle.
 Here’s a sneaky peek at the packaging!